 Safety and Current Conditions

 Park Rangers are on staff at all three visitor centers to give you current conditions (if available) for the area that you are interested in visiting.
 However, the park is a remote wilderness and conditions are subject to rapid and unpredictable change.
-A backcountry safety orientation is availabe in person at the visitor centers, or online at www.nps.gov/gaar, or through the mail with a on-loan DVD.
+A backcountry safety orientation is available in person at the visitor centers, online, or through the mail with an on-loan DVD.

 Want to Volunteer for Wilderness?

 Citizens who volunteer their time to steward our wilderness areas are an essential part of wilderness management.
 Contact the following groups to inquire about volunteer opportunities.